Fatal Smile

 The single "Learn, Love, Hate" (released 2005) was frequently played on the radio and made it into the top three in Sweden.
 The following tour brought the band to Japan for shows in cities like Tokyo, Nagoya and Osaka.

 The band was already working on a new record.
 A record that would sound much heavier than the two previous ones.
 The year 2007 Mr Y decided to recruit a new singer – Blade.
 Alx played the bass and ZTeff played the drums.
 A completely new lineup that would give the band a different and rawer sound than the previous records.

 The album "World Domination" was released in 2008.
 This album was mixed by the experienced Michael Wagener, who earlier had worked with Ozzy Osbourne and Skid Row.
 The band describes the album as being a basic 'rock and roll' album.
 The album received positive reviews and that in turn intensified the following touring.

 The music video to the single "S.O.B" was played frequently in Sweden and Europe.
 The album was nominated for "Album of the Year" at the "Swedish Metal Awards" (category Glam/Sleaze) and the magazine "Sweden Rock Magazine" had featured it as the album of the month.

 The success gave the band more and more opportunities to play a festivals.
 Over 350 gigs were played, including ones at "Wacken Rocks South", "Hard Rock Hell" and "Rock Weekend".

-The band members themselves call this intense and decadent time for the mayhem years.
-The bass player Alx got badly hurt as he fell off the stage at a gig in Köpenhamn.
+The band members refer to this period as the mayhem years.
+On one occasion, the bass player Alx got badly hurt from falling off the stage at a gig in Köpenhamn.

 The self-produced album 21st Century Freaks was released on 14 May 2012.
 22 completed songs had been reduced to 11 for the album.
 The album took 11 months to finish.
 The first single from the album was "Welcome to the Freakshow", which spawned the band's most costly music video to date.
 The single reached gold status in June 2012.
 The drummer Philthy is playing drums on the record.
 The earlier drummer was simply tired of the extensive touring.
 During the audition phase, over 300 applications were received from around the world.

 On the three-year-anniversary of Ronnie James Dio's death, the band released the single and video for the song "For The Last In Line".